xcp-ng/xcp-ng-org/docs/troubleshooting/common-problems.md

 date
 ```

-`chronyc makestep` is required: by default chrony corrects an offset by slewing the clock
-gradually, which never converges for an offset of months or years.
-It only works once
-chrony has a source to measure against, which is why it comes after the two steps above
-rather than before them.

-When `date` finally shows the correct time, write it to the hardware clock so the
+**When `date` shows the correct time**, write it to the hardware clock so the correction
-correction survives a reboot:
+survives a reboot:

 ```bash
 hwclock --systohc
 ```

-Run this only after `date` is correct.
+Run this only once `date` is correct.
 Run earlier, it copies the wrong time into the
 hardware clock instead of the right one.

 Once the clock is correct: